Cartucho/dvrk_calib_hand_eye/README.md

 When you rectify the camera rotates, therefore you need to update the transformation according to that rotation.
 Specifically, if you are using OpenCV's `...
 R1 ... = cv.stereoRectify()` you have to multiply `R1 = camRect_T_cam` with the estimated transformation `cam_T_basePSM`, since `camRect_T_basePSM = camRect_T_cam @ cam_T_basePSM`.
 Note that you will have to make `R1` homogeneous and 4x4 for doing this product.
 Another alternative (Option B) is to rectify the images captured in step 2 and repeat step 3 and 4.
 Note that if you do (Option B) you will also need to update the camera calibration values, set all the distortion to 0, since rectified images have no distortion and set the intrinsic with the first 3x3 values of your rectified intrinsics, you get this from `P1` if you use `cv.stereoRectify()`.

-4. `How to update the cam_T_basePSM transformation in real-time if I move the ECM?` To achieve this you have to perform another hand-eye calibration to estimate the rigid transformation from the ECM's centre (`/ECM/measured_cp`), to the camera.
+4. `How to update the cam_T_basePSM transformation in real-time if I move the ECM?` To be honest this is hard to achieve, because the encoder readings of the ECM are not very accurate.
+Still, you could try to achieve this by performing another hand-eye calibration to estimate the rigid transformation from the ECM's centre (`/ECM/measured_cp`), to the camera.
 This way, every time the ECM joint values change you can re-adjust the `cam_T_basePSM` transformation.
 However, keep in mind that at any time, if you move the set-up joints, you need to calibrate `cam_T_basePSM` from scratch (step 2, 3 and 4).

 ## Reference